knewyousir/WFI-session-3/readme.md

 })
 ```

 Note the error.
-In order to go to the next route we need to pass that into the function:
+In order to go to the next route we need to pass `next` into the function:

 ```js
 app.get(/Oslo.*/, function (req, res, next){